What to Know Before Searching for a Mining Job

 Despite the huge progress made to grant miners fair living conditions, mining camps or mining cities are not always fun.

-The Mining Industry Works 24/7
+The Mining Industry Works Around the Clock

 The mining industry is always on.
 The miners usually work long shifts of 10 to 14 consecutive days, with some days off between shifts.
 The remote location of the mining operations requires some miners to remain in the mining camp for months before going back home.